nuxt/framework/docs/content/3.api/1.composables/use-nuxt-app.md

 # `useNuxtApp`

-`useNuxtApp` is a built-in composable that provides a shared runtime context, which is available on both client and server side.
+`useNuxtApp` is a built-in composable that provides a way to access shared runtime context of Nuxt, which is available on both client and server side.
 It helps you access the Vue app instance, runtime hooks, runtime config variables and internal states, such as `ssrContext` and `payload`.

-You can use `useNuxtApp` within composables, plugins and components.
+You can use `useNuxtApp()` within composables, plugins and components.

 ```vue [app.vue]
 <script setup>